sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 Behind the closed door, the palace murmured with secrets.
 Whispers of doubt, scandal, a king who had chosen the wrong bride.

 ## The Coughing

 Blood stained Kausalya’s handkerchief—dark, like crushed hibiscus petals pressed between old pages.
 Her breath came ragged, each cough a slow unraveling, as if the cells inside her were turning to dust, breaking down quietly, unseen.

 She sat by the window, pale light falling on her skin that seemed thinner each day, as if the sickness was eating her from the inside out.

-Ram watched, helpless, feeling the weight of something breaking in the air between them.

-Her fingers found his cheek, cold and trembling.
-Her eyes held a quiet sorrow, deep and endless.

-She whispered, voice cracked like dry earth, “You walk a blade’s edge — duty to wife, duty to blood, duty to justice.
-Cling to one, the others burn you.”
-Her eyes held him. “ And beware, my son, lies twist even strong minds.
-Truth is your shield.
-It breaks easy.”

-Ram’s heart clenched.
-Somewhere inside, a part of him was rotting too—his old ideals, the sharp edges of his conscience dulling like forgotten bones buried beneath the soil.
-He wanted to fight, to hold on, but the decay was slow and patient, creeping through his spirit like a shadow.

-By dusk, the servants whispered in hushed tones.
-The queen’s sickness was no secret now.
-It was a slow rot, a shadow growing in the house—and in Ram’s heart.
+Ram knelt beside her, still as stone.
+He didn’t speak.
+What could he say?

+Her hand found his face — cold, birdlike fingers trembling against his cheek.

+“You walk a blade’s edge,” she whispered.
+“Dharma to Wife.
+Blood.
+Justice.
+Cling to one...”
+Her voice cracked.
+She coughed again, a deep shudder from the ribs.
+“...and the others will burn you.”

+Ram closed his eyes.
+The room felt too large, like it had let go of something essential.

+She drew in another breath — shallow, wheezing.
+“And beware,” she said, her eyes on some place far beyond the room.
+“Lies twist even strong minds.
+Truth breaks easy.”

+He wanted to speak.

+Instead, he remembered her younger, scolding him for forgetting a Shloka.“A single shloka from the Upanishad and your tongue trips?”

+How strong she’d been then.

+Now she leaned into the cushions like they held up what was left of her.

+Somewhere in the hall, a servant dropped a plate — the sound sharp as a crack in glass.

+By dusk, the whispers had spread.

+The queen was dying.

+But the shadow that grew in Ram’s heart was quieter than death — it was the feeling of something good turning to ash, and knowing he’d never notice exactly when it vanished.

 ---